chronoDave/leaf-db/README.md

 ### Persistence

-By default, `Leaf-DB` does not write directly to file.
+By default, `leaf-db` does not write directly to file.
 To make sure the data is persistent, call `persist()`, which will write valid to disk.
 Keep in mind that this function is sync, so calling this will block.
 To clean internal memory, call `load()` after `persist()`.

 If `strict` is enabled, `persist()` will throw an error if corrupted data is found.